Aider-AI/aider/README.md

 # aider

 `aider` is a command-line chat tool that allows you to code with GPT-4 in the terminal.
-Ask GPT for features, improvements, or bug fixes and `aider` will directly apply the suggested changes to your source files.
+Ask GPT for features, improvements, or bug fixes and `aider` will apply the suggested changes to your source files.
 Each change is automatically committed to git with a descriptive commit message.

 ![aider screenshot](screenshot.gif)